microsoft/powercat-automation-kit/site/content/en-us/get-started/install-checklist.md

 If you are looking to try or install the {{<product-name>}}, you can use the questions below to guide your install process

-The December release also includes an automated command line [Setup](/get-started/setup) process to simplify getting started.

 {{<questions name="/content/en-us/get-started/install-checklist.json" completed="Thank you for completing install checklist" showNavigationButtons=true >}}